joaopedro08-dev/CheckList/README.md

 ## 📌 Aboute the Project

 **CheckList** is a **Full-Stack** application developed as a practical project for the **Final Course Work (TCC)** of the **Systems Analysis and Development** program at **SENAI**.
-Started on **May 23, 2025** by **João Pedro Dala Dea Mello**,the project aims to apply knowledge in front-end, back-end, and database technologies to create a functional application for managing product lists.
+Started on **May 23, 2025** by **João Pedro Dala Dea Mello**, the project aims to apply knowledge in front-end, back-end, and database technologies to create a functional application for managing product lists.
 Designed for users who want to organize purchases or inventories, the application allows for registering, listing, editing, and deleting products in a simple and intuitive way, demonstrating the integration of modern technologies.

 ![CheckList Screenshot](img/img-checklist.png)